Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

 !!! example "In the example"

-    Here, our scenario consists of the two pipelines described earlier.
-The external light blue box in the flowchart below represents our scenario that contains both pipelines.
+    Here, our scenario consists of the a graph of data nodes and tasks.
+The scenario graph can also be split into two sequences as subgraphs described earlier.
+The external light blue box in the flowchart below represents our scenario that contains all data nodes, tasks and sequences.
+    # TODO: update the picture

     ![scenarios](../pic/scenarios.svg){ align=left }